ucpp/gina/README.md

-# gina
+## Gina
-A sandbox project for testing, refining techniques, and researching real-time animation.
+Gina - a sandbox project for experimenting, refining techniques, and researching real-time animation.
+Designed as a testing ground for new ideas, workflows, and optimizations in real-time rendering and animation.